 Hilary saw the pirate with the telescope.

-But if the PP is adjoined to the V-bar headed by saw, then the NP the pirate is its own constituent, and with the telescope gives information about how the pirate-seeing event happened.
+But if the PP is adjoined to the V-bar headed by saw, then the DP the pirate is its own constituent, and with the telescope gives information about how the pirate-seeing event happened.
 In this scenario, Hilary is using the telescope to see the pirate.

 This single string of words has two distinct meanings, which arise from two different grammatical ways of combining the words in the sentence.
 This is known as structural ambiguity or syntactic ambiguity.